sagemath/sagetrac-mirror/src/doc/en/reference/plot3d/threejs.rst

   files are replaced by links to an online content delivery network

 - ``opacity`` -- (default: 1) numeric value for transparency of lines and surfaces

+- ``persist`` -- (default: False) whether to attempt to persist the state of the camera over subsequent viewings.
+If working in a Jupyter notebook, it will key off of the current cell; otherwise the location of the file on disk or online.
+Note, though, that many browsers -- including Chrome -- won't allow this persistence for local files as a security measure.
+  ``persist`` is especially useful when using `interact <https://wiki.sagemath.org/interact>`_.

 - ``projection`` -- (default: 'perspective') the type of camera projection to use;
   'perspective' or 'orthographic'